plainbanana/isucon-tools/README.md

 - isulog

-Convenient tool to run commands for gathering metrics and helping to deploy an app.
+Daring but convenient tool to run commands for gathering metrics and helping to deploy an app.

 `isulog lotate` Refresh application logs and restart for next benchmarking jobs.